ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  sentenced pursuant to section 70.06 of this chapter.
-  4. Notwithstanding  any  other  provision  of  law,  when a person is convicted of a hate crime pursuant to this  article  and  the  specified offense  is  a class A-1 felony, the minimum period of the indeterminate sentence shall be not less than twenty years.
+  4. Notwithstanding  any  other  provision  of  law,  when a person is convicted of a hate crime pursuant to this  article  and  the  specified
+ S. 6471--A  31

+ offense  is  a class A-1 felony, the minimum period of the indeterminate sentence shall be not less than twenty years.
   5.]
 In addition to any of the dispositions authorized by this chapter, the  court  shall  require as part of the sentence imposed upon a person convicted of a hate crime pursuant to this article, that  the  defendant complete  a  program, training session or counseling session directed at hate crime prevention and education, where  the  court  determines  such program,  training  session or counseling session is appropriate, avail- able and was developed or authorized by the court or local  agencies  in cooperation with organizations serving the affected community.
   §  36.
 Paragraph  (d) of subdivision 2 of section 490.25 of the penal
  law is REPEALED.
   § 37.
 Sections 220.35, 400.15, 400.16, 400.19, 400.20  and  400.21  of
  the criminal procedure law are REPEALED.
   §  38.
 Subdivision 6 of section 2 of the correction law, as amended by chapter 476 of the laws of 1970, is amended to read as follows:
   6. "Residential treatment facility".
 A correctional facility  consist- ing  of a community based residence in or near a community where employ- ment, educational and training opportunities are readily  available  for persons  who  [are on parole or conditional release and for persons who] are or who will soon be eligible for release on  parole  who  intend  to reside in or near that community when released.
   § 39.
 Subdivision 10 of section 73 of the correction law is REPEALED.
   §  40.
 Subdivision 1 of section 865 of the correction law, as amended
  by chapter 322 of the laws of 2021, is amended to read as follows:
   1. "Eligible incarcerated individual" means a person sentenced  to  an indeterminate  term of imprisonment who will become eligible for release on parole within three years or  sentenced  to  a  determinate  term  of imprisonment  who  will  become  eligible for conditional release within three years[, who has not reached the age of fifty years,  who  has  not previously  been  convicted  of  a  violent felony as defined in article seventy of the penal law, or a felony in any  other  jurisdiction  which includes  all of the essential elements of any such violent felony, upon which an indeterminate or determinate term of imprisonment  was  imposed and  who  was between the ages of sixteen and fifty years at the time of commission of the crime upon which  his  or  her  present  sentence  was based.
 Notwithstanding the foregoing, no person who is convicted of any of the following crimes shall be deemed eligible to participate in  this
- program: (a) a violent felony offense as defined in article  seventy  of the  penal  law;  provided,  however,  that a person who is convicted of burglary in the second degree as defined in subdivision two  of  section 140.25  of  the penal law, or robbery in the second degree as defined in subdivision one of section 160.10 of the penal law, or an attempt there- of, is eligible to participate, (b) an A-I felony offense, (c) any homi-
+ program:  (a)  a violent felony offense as defined in article seventy of the penal law; provided, however, that a  person  who  is  convicted  of burglary  in  the second degree as defined in subdivision two of section 140.25 of the penal law, or robbery in the second degree as  defined  in subdivision one of section 160.10 of the penal law, or an attempt there- of, is eligible to participate, (b) an A-I felony offense, (c) any homi- cide  offense as defined in article one hundred twenty-five of the penal law, (d) any felony sex offense as defined in article one hundred thirty of the penal law and (e) any escape or absconding offense as defined  in article two hundred five of the penal law].
- S. 6471  32

- cide offense as defined in article one hundred twenty-five of the  penal law, (d) any felony sex offense as defined in article one hundred thirty of  the penal law and (e) any escape or absconding offense as defined in article two hundred five of the penal law].
   §  41.
 Section  220.10  of  the criminal procedure law, as amended by chapter 480 of the laws of 1976, subdivision 5 as amended by chapter 410